 5 hours, €80

 For more experienced skiers and snowboarders looking to get out and explore backcountry terrain beyond the ski resorts, knowledge of mountain safety is vital, so get the skills you need at this avalanche workshop in Kanin, west Slovenia.

-Run by local qualified mountain guides, during this five hour course, you’ll learn how to use an avalanche transceiver and probe, read the snowpack and understand forecasts and terrain.
+Run by local qualified mountain guides, during this five-hour course, you’ll learn how to use an avalanche transceiver and probe, read the snowpack and understand forecasts and terrain.
 You’ll leave with the confidence and knowledge to get into the backcountry and enjoy untouched powder.
-Get more details on this avalanche workshop in Slovenia here.

 1 day, €250